CeraVe Vitamin C Serum Review: Best Drugstore Serum?

 Tocopheryl acetate is a form of vitamin E, and this vitamin is clinically shown to help to protect against DNA damage from UV ray exposure.

 Clearly there are a number of effective ingredients in this serum.
-However, there are also a few inactive ingredients that may be questionable.
+However, there are also two inactive ingredients we consider potentially unhealthy.

 Phenoxyethanol is a synthetic preservative shown to be toxic to human cells in a 2020 clinical trial.